magic-sph/magic/doc/sphinx/contribute.rst

 :code:`$MAGIC_HOME/doc/sphinx/.build/latex`.

 It is pretty straightforward to contribute to the documentation by simply adding some contents to the different :code:`rst` files.
-Informations about `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ syntax can be found ont `www.sphinx-doc.org <http://sphinx-doc.org/rest.html>`_, while helpful CheatSheet are accessible `here <http://openalea.gforge.inria.fr/doc/openalea/doc/_build/html/source/sphinx/rest_syntax.html>`_ or `there <http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_.
+Informations about `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ syntax can be found on `www.sphinx-doc.org <http://sphinx-doc.org/rest.html>`_, while helpful CheatSheet are accessible `here <http://openalea.gforge.inria.fr/doc/openalea/doc/_build/html/source/sphinx/rest_syntax.html>`_ or `there <http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_.